 Alana is many things—a wife, a mom, a writer.
-She is also a woman who lived with vulvodynia, a condition that causes chronic vaginal pain that makes sex hurt.
+She is also a woman who lived with vulvodynia, a condition that causes chronic vaginal pain that can create painful sex.

 Vulvodynia was an issue right from the very first time I had sex, but it took a long time before I even realized something was wrong.
 So often, girls are taught to expect sex to hurt at first, so I initially I just chalked it up to inexperience.
 I figured it’d get better in time.